mrspaceman/my-blog-pages/_posts/2024-01-06-building-log-cabin.md

 6 weeks later and no news about when the billyoh shed would arrive, so I emailed them and they got back to say that the timelines were 8 to 10 weeks.

-4 more weeks later, and the shed finally arrived.
-It arrived on a Thursday, so I took the friday afternoon off to start the build.
+4 more weeks later, the shed finally arrived.
+It arrived on a Thursday, so I took the Friday afternoon off to start the build.

 The plan was this:

 to extend the concrete pad, I planned to use ground screws and build a base on that.
 I wanted the base joists to match the shed walls, so while I had the ground screws and base joists I decided to wait to cut them to size to make sure they would fit the shed walls.

+# The Foundation

-The friday afternoon, I measures the joists against the shed walls and cut them to size, then I assembled the base frame and finally got the ground screws into position and installed.
+The Friday afternoon, I measures the joists against the shed walls and cut them to size, then I assembled the base frame and finally got the ground screws into position and installed.
 Once the base frame was down (80% on the concrete base and the rest on the ground screws) I put the rest of the base joists in place.
 Now it was on to the Devon shed (and yes, I'm calling it a shed and not a log cabin).

 First was working out which bits of wood were the shed bearers.
 This had me stumped for a while as I was expecting the bearers to be bigger than the ones supplied, so I kept overlooking the actual bearers looking for something more substantial.
-Once we had worked out which pieces were the bearers we put them in place. finally we can start to assemble the walls.
+Once we had worked out which pieces were the bearers we put them in place.
+Finally we can start to assemble the walls.

+# The Log Cabin

 we put the first two side pieces down (easily identified as the only two pieces that were flat and not grooved on the bottom).
 We were now assembling the "Log Cabin".